The Simplest B Decay, Precisely: Low-energy description and real corrections

 The amplitudes for the direct and indirect contributions to the $B^-\to\ell^-\spac\bar\nu_\ell\spac\gamma$ process can interfere.
 However, this requires right-handed lepton polarization in the indirect amplitude, which leads to an additional power suppression $\sim m_\ell/m_B$.
 As a result, the interference contribution to the decay rate carries a chiral suppression $\sim(m_\ell/m_B)^2$ in addition to the suppression $\sim(E_{\rm cut}/\OurLambda)^2$ from the dipole operator contributing to the indirect rate.
 This makes the interference term negligible.

-In the literature of leptonic weak decays of pseudoscalar mesons, the indirect contributions are often expressed in terms of the meson-to-photon matrix element of the time-ordered product of the weak current and the electromagnetic current, which for an on-shell photon can be parametrized by a vector form factor $F_V(x_\gamma)$ and an axial-vector form factor $F_A(x_\gamma)$, with $x_\gamma=2 E_\gamma/m_B$ (see e.g.\ \cite{Bryman:1982et,Bijnens:1992en,Becirevic:2009aq}).
-After integration over the charged-lepton energy $x_\ell=2 E_\ell/m_B$ over the interval (with $\lambda_\ell=m_\ell/m_B$)
+In the literature of leptonic weak decays of pseudoscalar mesons, the indirect contributions are often expressed in terms of the meson-to-photon matrix element of the time-ordered product of the weak current and the electromagnetic current, which for an on-shell photon can be parametrized by a vector form factor $F_V(x_\gamma)$ and an axial-vector form factor $F_A(x_\gamma)$, with $x_\gamma=2 E_\gamma/m_B$, which we define as in \cite{Becirevic:2009aq}.\footnote{ Lattice QCD determinations of the form factors $F_{V,A}(x_\gamma)$ are available for the light pseudoscalars $\pi^\pm$ and $K^\pm$ (see e.g. \cite{Desiderio:2020oej} and \cite{DiPalma:2025iud}), and for the heavier mesons $D_s$~\cite{Frezzotti:2023ygt} and $B_s$~\cite{Frezzotti:2024kqk}.} After integration over the charged-lepton energy $x_\ell=2 E_\ell/m_B$ over the interval (with $\lambda_\ell=m_\ell/m_B$)

 one finds that the differential decay rate $d\spac\Gamma_{B^*}(B^-\to\ell^-\spac\bar\nu_\ell\spac\gamma)/dx_\gamma$ is proportional to the sum $\left|F_V(x_\gamma)\right|^2+\left|F_A(x_\gamma)\right|^2$.
 Our results imply that in the soft-photon limit $x_\gamma\ll 1$